Ceiridge/WindowsAudioVolumeManager/README.md

 # Windows Audio Volume Manager
-A better volume mixer for Windows
+A better volume mixer for Windows.

 Press Ctrl+Shift+V to open the GUI

 ## Screenshot